WencesLlobet/Lorrrrks/README.md

 $ logomock stash pop radio-button-incredible-feature
 ```

-Resulting into the follwing code (if possible, acording to the Great Incredible Tool merge rules (GIT)):
+The code will get the lorrrrks back (only if possible, acording to the Great Incredible Tool merge rules (GIT)):
 ```
 var isRadioButtonOn = true
 for (i = 0; i < 3; i++) {